JakeTurner616/sd-b64-api/README.md

 ```
 docker-compose up
 ```
-You can scale the number of Flask app instances by using the docker-compose scale command.
+You can scale the number of Flask app instances by using docker-compose.
 For example, to start 3 instances of the app, you can run the following command:

 ```
 docker-compose up --scale app=3